ejektaflex/KambrikDocs/docs/mods/bountiful/latest/FileStructure.md

 ### Removing a Single Entry

-If we wanted to take the earlier example, and instead completely remove the oak sapling from the farmer objective pool, we just need to do this:
+If we wanted to take the earlier example, and instead completely remove the oak sapling from the farmer objective pool, we just need to do this refer to it by its ID and set it to null in `config/bountiful/bounty_pools/farmer_objs.json`:

 ```json
 {